sagemath/sage/src/doc/en/reference/references/index.rst

               doubles of finite groups*.
 PhD Thesis,
               University of California, Santa Cruz.
 1999.

 ..
+[GoMa2010] Christopher Goff and Geoffrey Mason,
+            *Generalized twisted quantum doubles and the McKay correspondence*,
+            J. Algebra 324 (2010), no. 11, 3007–3016.

+..
 [GJ2016] Muddappa Seetharama Gowda and Juyoung Jeong.
             Spectral cones in Euclidean Jordan algebras.
             Linear Algebra and its Applications, 509:286-305, 2016.